 - Fill out and submit customer insurance claim forms

 - Re-supply shelves and monitor and manage inventory

 Due to the nature of their job, pharmacy technicians will spend most of their working day on their feet.
 And working evenings and weekends is also very common, especially for newer technicians with low seniority.
 But the payoff for occasional tired and aching feet or sometimes having to work after hours is a very fulfilling career helping people with their health and wellness.

 Students wishing to enroll in a pharmacy technician college are qualified as long as they have a high school diploma or a GED.
 There are essentially 2 alternatives to becoming a tech regardless if you enroll in a community college or a trade school.
 The first is to earn a diploma or a certificate, which usually can be completed in a year or less.
 These programs present an overview to the various aspects of pharmacology and pharmaceutical technology and generally include lab and classroom training.
 Numerous programs also include an internship at an approved Madison AL pharmacy or similar facility.
 The second alternative is the Associate Degree program which usually takes about two years of studies.
 Although not needed for most entry level positions, it does provide a more comprehensive education and can lead to more advanced positions or education down the road.
 Each program can provide the proper level of training to pass the Pharmacy Technician Certification Examination should the graduate decide to get certified.

 Certification is not required in all states, but numerous graduates of pharmacy technician colleges elect to become certified so as to be more qualified in the job market.
 Also, many Madison AL employers will only hire a technician that has earned certification.
 There are two organizations that offer certification:

 - National Healthcareer Association (NHA)

 - Pharmacy Technician Certification Board (PTCB)

-Questions to Ask Pharmacist Tech Courses
+Questions to Ask Pharmacy Technician Courses

-Find the Best Madison Pharmacy Tech School
+Enroll in the Right Madison Pharmacy Technician School